andry968/log_analyzer_simple/README.md

 ## License

-GNP V3 License – see LICENSE for details.
+GPL V3 License – see LICENSE for details.

 ---